Bank Reconciliation Statement Meaning

 - Cheques deposited/bills discounted dishonoured

-- Errors made by the company or by the bank.- In a few occasions, the error in two balances can be made from the bankside or in the company’s cash book.
-Few errors can be:
+- Errors made by the company or by the bank: In a few occasions, the error in two balances can be made from the bank side or in the company’s cash book.
+Few errors are as follows:

 - Errors made while registering the transaction by the company